-Traveler Information
+Traveller Information

 Special maps and directions being downloaded as needed.
 Such downloads could occur spread out over multiple APs to distribute the download time.
 For commercial trucks, this could include downloading special routing and delivery instructions from their dispatcher and automatically updating the dispatcher with their status and location.